 - Previous test results

 The earlier bladder cancer is found, the better the chance for successful treatment.
 However, there is not yet a test that is accurate enough to screen the general population for bladder cancer, so most people are diagnosed with bladder cancer once they have symptoms.
-As a result, some patients have later stage disease when the cancer is first found, although most people diagnosed have noninvasive bladder cancer.
+As a result, some patients have more advanced (later stage) disease when the cancer is first found, although most people diagnosed have noninvasive bladder cancer.

-The following tests may be used to diagnose and learn more about the extent of bladder cancer:
+The following tests may be used to diagnose and learn more about the bladder cancer:

 Urine tests.
 The doctor tests a urine sample to find out if it contains tumor cells.
 If a patient is undergoing a cystoscopy (see below), an additional test may be performed that involves rinsing the bladder and collecting the liquid through the cystoscope or through another small tube that is inserted into the urethra.
 The sample can be tested in a variety of ways.
 The most common way is to look at the cells under a microscope, called urinary cytology.
 Urine passed out of the body during normal urination can also be examined by cytology.
 There are other urine tests using molecular analysis that can be done to help find cancer, usually at the same time as urinary cytology.

-Cystoscopy and TURBT.
+Cystoscopy.
 This is the key diagnostic procedure for this disease.
 It allows the doctor to see inside the body with a thin, lighted, flexible tube called a cystoscope.
-Flexible cystoscopy is performed in the doctor's office and does not require an anesthetic (medication that blocks the awareness of pain).
+Flexible cystoscopy is performed in the doctor's office and does not require anesthesia, which is medication that blocks the awareness of pain.
 This short procedure can detect growths in the bladder and determine the need for a biopsy or surgery.

-If abnormal tissue is found, the doctor will do a biopsy.
+Transurethral Resection of Bladder Tumor (TURBT).
+If abnormal tissue is found during a cystoscopy, the doctor will do a biopsy.
 This procedure is called a transurethral bladder tumor resection or TURBT.
-During a TURBT, the doctor can remove the tumor and a sample of the bladder muscle near the tumor.
-A TURBT is used to diagnose bladder cancer and find out how deeply it has grown into the layers of the bladder.
+During a TURBT, the doctor can remove the tumor and a sample of the bladder muscle near the tumor in addition to biopsies of other parts of the bladder.
+A TURBT is used to diagnose bladder cancer and find out the type of tumor, how deeply it has grown into the layers of the bladder, and additional microscopic cancerous changes called carcinoma in situ (CIS).
 After the TURBT is done, the urologist will also evaluate the bladder to see if any masses can be felt.
 This is called an exam under anesthesia or EUA.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-A TURBT is also a treatment for a non-muscle-invasive tumor (see Treatment for more information).
+The samples removed during the biopsy are analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+A TURBT can also be used as a treatment for a non-muscle-invasive tumor.
+See the Treatment Options section for more information.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows abnormalities or tumors.
-Sometimes, a contrast medium (special dye) is injected into a patient’s vein to provide better detail.
-The patient should tell the staff giving this test beforehand if he or she is allergic to iodine or other contrast mediums.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
+The patient should tell the staff giving this test beforehand if he or she is allergic to iodine or other contrast media.